jordanrosedouglass/dataviz_final_project/README.md

 **Favorite Viz Project 1:**

-__My favorite visualization from this Mini-Project can be found below; while it's very simple - originally the output was not smooth and gaps between data points were clearly shown.
-This new plot offered a smooth solid line.__
+My favorite visualization from this Mini-Project can be found below; while it's very simple - originally the output was not smooth and gaps between data points were clearly shown.
+This new plot offered a smooth solid line. :relieved:

 <img src="https://github.com/jordanrosedouglass/dataviz_final_project/blob/main/figures/BOTclean.png?raw=true" width="70%" height="70%">